-Improved Status Updates in Spanning Backup for Google Apps
+Improved Status Updates: Spanning Backup for Google Workspace

 For the yellow dots, we’ve provided you with a bit more information on how to resolve any backup problems and turn yellow back to green.
 There are 3 kinds of problems.